Students who would like to participate in the Drop Your Thesis! programme must comply with the following criteria at the time of the application:

 The teams will have to be supported by one of their professors or academic supervisors, whose role will be to supervise the work of the students.
 This person must belong to the same institution of at least one of the students, is expected to endorse the entire application and development process of the team, and will bear responsibility for the experiment.

 Additional endorsing professor

-If the team consists of students from different universities, all students from an university different than that of the overall endorsing professor need to show that they have the support from their university as well.
-Hence they also need an endorsing professor or academic supervisor.
+If the team consists of students from different universities, all students from a university different than that of the overall endorsing professor need to show that they have the support from their university as well.
+Hence, they also need an endorsing professor or academic supervisor.

-In order to assess the experiment proposals, the review board will take into account various criteria such as the scientific or technological merit, the relevance of microgravity for the proposed research, its novelty, the level of involvement of the project in the students’ syllabi and others.
+In order to assess the experiment proposals, the review board will take into account various criteria, such as the scientific or technological interest, the relevance of hypergravity for the proposed research, its novelty, the level of involvement of the project in the students’ syllabus, and others.
 The selection will be performed in a single step.
 Please carefully consider the technical constraints of the ZARM Drop Tower to make sure your experiment fits with the platform’s possibilities.